rsinghlab/GNN-Tumor-Seg/README.md

 DGL>=0.4

+Requests

 # Overview

 We first preprocess the data provided by the competition into the format used by our model.

-This can be done with the script preprocess_data.py.
+Specifically, the script preprocess.py accomplishes the following:

+    1. Normalize and standardize each image of each MRI modality

+    2. Combine multiple MRI modalitities into one image array

+    3. Swap labels from BraTS order (0,2,1,4) to more intuitive order (0,1,2,3)

+    4. Convert image into a graph.
+This is done by running a supervoxel creation algorithm on the standardized and combined image and converting each supervoxel into a graph node, with edges between neighboring supervoxels.

+The converted data is then stored in a seperate directory, which is used as input for subsequent scripts, e.g. training a model.

 Example: "python -m scripts.preprocess_dataset -d ~/project_data/BraTS21_data/raw/train -n 15000 -k 0 -b 0.5 -o ~/project_data/BraTS21_data/processed/train -l _seg.nii.gz -p BraTS2021"